• Skip to main content

 A rotisserie chicken plus other ingredients for chicken and dumplings.

-• Rotisserie chicken – tender and juicy, it can’t get much easier than stopping at the grocery store and picking up one of these flavorful time savers.
+• Rotisserie chicken – it can’t get much easier than stopping at the grocery store and picking up one of these flavorful time savers.
+Shredded rotisserie chicken can be used in any number of recipes.
+Leftover chicken, or my oven-baked bone-in chicken breasts or chicken thighs, can be substituted.

 • Cream of chicken soup – adds a wonderful creaminess and flavor to this dish.
 I have also substituted cream of mushroom soup before with good results.